hpi-swa-lab/Squeak-SemanticText/README.md

 ---

 More details on the architecture, APIs, and tools of SemanticText are available [in the appendix of my thesis](https://github.com/LinqLover/semexp-thesis/releases/download/submission/semexp-thesis.pdf#appendix.a).
-Note that possbly includes outdated information or not yet applied refactorings (but also nice diagrams and examples! and a bunch of theory behind it!).
+Note that this possibly includes outdated information or not yet applied refactorings (but also nice diagrams and examples! and a bunch of theory behind it!).

 ## Users of SemanticText